algorandfoundation/docs/docs/get-details/dapps/smart-contracts/test-and-deploy/debugging.md

 Smart contracts can be debugged using two different methods.
 The first is an interactive debugger that uses the `tealdbg` command-line tool to launch a debug session where the smart contract can be examined as the contract is being evaluated.
 The second method uses the `goal clerk dryrun-remote` command which outputs a line by line result of the evaluation of the smart contract.
 These two methods are described below.

-# Using the TEAL Debugger
+# Using the TEAL debugger
 Algorand provides the `tealdbg` command-line tool to launch an interactive session to debug smart contracts.
 This tool is explained in the project’s [README](https://github.com/algorand/go-algorand/blob/master/cmd/tealdbg/README.md).

 This debugger can debug local smart contracts or connect remotely to an on-chain smart contract.
 The examples below illustrate using the debugger locally, which will be the predominant use case for developers when they are developing smart contracts.
 For more information on the `tealdbg` utility and how you can use it remotely, see the project’s [README](https://github.com/algorand/go-algorand/blob/master/cmd/tealdbg/README.md) which covers in detail the different debugging options.